thoughtbot/griddler/README.md

 end
 ```

-* `config.handler_class` change the class Griddler will use to handle your
+* `config.processor_class` change the class Griddler will use to handle your incoming emails.
-  incoming emails.
-* `config.handler_method` change the class method called on
-  `config.handler_class`.
-* `config.reply_delimiter` change the string searched for that will split your
+* `config.reply_delimiter` change the string searched for that will split your body.
-  body.
-* `config.raw_body` use the full email body whether or not
-  `config.reply_delimiter` is set.
+* `config.raw_body` use the full email body whether or not `config.reply_delimiter` is set.
-* `config.to` change the format of the returned value for the `:to` key in the
-  email object. `:hash` will return all options within a (surprise!) - hash.
+* `config.to` change the format of the returned value for the `:to` key in the email object. `:hash` will return all options within a (surprise!) - hash.

 Testing In Your App
 -------------------

-You may want to create a factory for when testing the integration of Griddler
-into your application.
-If you're using factory_girl this can be accomplished
-with the following sample factory.
+You may want to create a factory for when testing the integration of Griddler into your application.
+If you're using factory_girl this can be accomplished with the following sample factory.

 ```ruby
 factory :email, class: OpenStruct do